 Initiatives, Advocacy & Information

-The Australian Beverages Council has been the leading peak body representing the non-alcoholic beverage industry…
+The Australian Beverages Council has been the leading peak body representing the non-alcoholic beverages industry…

-The New South Wales Environment Protection Authority [NSW EPA] is responsible for the design and development of the Container Deposit Scheme [CDS].
+The New South Wales Environment Protection Authority [NSW EPA] is responsible for the design and development of the NSW Container Deposit Scheme [CDS].
 The EPA manages the registration of all eligible beverage containers and the obligations and performance of contracts with the scheme coordinator and network operator.

 The scheme operations are delivered through fee-for-service contracts: